IceFreez3r/jsonforms/packages/vue/README.md

 Optional props:

 - `schema: JsonSchema` - the data schema for the given data.
 Will be generated when not given.
-- `uischema: UISchemaElement` - the ui schema for the given data schema.
+- `uischema: AnyUISchemaElement` - the ui schema for the given data schema.
 Will be generated when not given.
 - `cells: JsonFormsCellRendererRegistryEntry[]` - the Vue cell renderer set to use
 - `config: any` - form-wide options.
 May contain default ui schema options.
 - `readonly: boolean` - whether all controls shall be readonly.